 For example, the FLSA requires non-tipped employees to be paid a minimum wage of $7.25, and tipped employees have to be paid a minimum of $2.13 across the country.
 But Alaska requires employers to pay workers the minimum state wage of $10.34, and in California minimum wage for workers can be $14.00 or $15.00 depending on the number of employees.

 Offer good benefits to employees

 If recruitment and retention matter to your restaurant, you should make excellent benefits a part of your offering to new employees.
-A competitive health insurance plan is a great place to start, but here are some other ways to get creative with benefits:
+A competitive health insurance plan is a great place to start, but here are some other ways to get creative with employee benefits: